Trauma-informed Yoga: How is it different from my yoga practice?

 How is trauma-informed yoga different?

-TIY teachers invite participants to move at their own pace and offer modifications for each pose - the “full expression” of a pose is not discussed.
+TIY teachers invite participants to move at their own pace and offer modifications for each pose - the “full expression” of a pose is not the goal here.
 Sanskrit words for the postures (such as “Savasana” for the final resting pose) are not used because that can seem like a cultural barrier and sets up a hierarchy in the class of those who know the terms and those who do not.
 TIY teachers never offer adjustments or touch students - it is assumed that this could be very triggering for some.
 The teachers never leave their mats, as a person creeping up behind a participant with trauma can be a huge trigger.
-Teachers practice in community with students doing all of the poses as they do them.
+Teachers practice in community with the class, doing all of the poses as their students do them.

-The gentle movement and focus on the breath in a TIY class is scientifically proven to activate the parasympathetic nervous system, help to reduce the fight or flight response, and allow people to make choices based on what feels right to them.
-Making choices on their mats translates to making choices off their mats.
-Responding instead of reacting is the key to emotional regulation.
-We offer them tools for stress management and a way to face the challenges of life without going into fight or flight.
+The gentle movement, and focus on the breath in a TIY class is scientifically proven to activate the parasympathetic nervous system, help to reduce the fight or flight response, and allow people to make choices based on what feels right to them.
+Practicing making choices based on what is best for them on their mats helps with making choices off their mats.
+Responding instead of reacting is the key to emotional regulation, and we know from research that yoga and meditation help people to access that pause that will allow them to respond in any given situation, instead of reacting.
+We offer our students tools for stress management and a way to face the challenges of life without slipping into fight or flight.
 At Sea Change Yoga, we go to great lengths to create a class that feels safe and inclusive for everyone.
 We deeply respect our students whoever and wherever they are in their journey.
 I love teaching and I learn so much from my students.
 In my classes, we often laugh.
-I always close class with the phrase, “It has been my honor and my pleasure to practice with you.”
-And I mean it.
+I always close class with the phrase, “It has been an honor and a pleasure to practice with you.”
+And I truly mean it.